fishlamp/fishlamp.github.io/files.md

 Individual libraries for individual webservices, like Twitter and Facebook

-###External and Dependecies

-Code brought in from elsewhere.
-These need to be combined into one.

 ###OSX

 Code only for running on OS X. Most UI, some other stuff like a NSTask abstraction.